 What can be mistaken for fatty liver?

-Liver enzyme test abnormalities can be caused by other conditions like viral hepatitis, so a thorough medical evaluation is essential to get an accurate diagnosis.
+Liver enzyme test results may be abnormal.
+This can be caused by other conditions.
+For example, viral hepatitis can cause these issues.
+Therefore, a thorough medical evaluation is essential.
+This helps ensure an accurate diagnosis.

 How to check liver function at home?